mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 23.2.2016
+* New auxilary function to sort a matrix (column and row wise)
+* Threaded version of sort
+* New TakeOver routine that grabs the memory of another matrix (instead of copying it)

 Date: 19.2.2016
 * New blocked based implementation of the cholesky decomposition.
 * Threaded cholesky version which makes use of threaded multiplication routines.